Appointments at Taunton or Axminster clinics, or by telephone or video link.

-Before your nutritional therapy consultation or allergy test, you’ll need to complete a health questionnaire.
+Before your nutritional consultation or food intolerance/allergy test, you’ll need to complete a health questionnaire.
 This includes a food diary, symptoms, past medical history, details of current medication, and supplements.
+This will be sent by email link to complete in the Practice Better desktop or App.

 During your one hour appointment on Practice Better secure video link or in clinic I will ask further health questions, assess lifestyle factors and examine any contraindications with current medication, foods and supplements.
 I will also find out more about your symptoms, including any recent tests, including blood tests, you may have had with your GP or consultant.I may recommend a food intolerance antibody test or other specific laboratory scientific tests.

-A follow up appointment, taking 30 minutes, is usually recommended four weeks after the initial consultation, but is not always necessary.
+A follow up appointment is usually recommended 4-5 weeks after the initial consultation, but is not always necessary.
+We will discuss any lab test results following your initial appointment.
 Ongoing follow up appointments are sometimes required, depending on symptoms and health problems.

 Choosing a Registered Nutritional Therapist